-For the US challenge, we welcome anyone from the United States and the District of Columbia and Canada.
-The team must be able to travel to the US, during the period of 13 September – 12 November 2021 (expenses will be covered)
+For the US challenge, we welcome anyone from North America, including Canada, United States of America, Mexico or Latin America, down to and including Panama.
+The team must be able to travel to the US, during the period of July – November 2023 (expenses will be covered)

-Participants will submit their projects on an online platform in a predefined template.
+Participants will submit their application on an online platform in a predefined template.
 To get access to the platform, participants must sign up using their email.
 The submission can be edited at any point of time until closing.
 One participant will be the primary sender of the project, with other team members indicated.
-Teams must be able to participate in the onsite visit.

 In the first phase of project sharing, we will ask you to submit a general description of your project, incl. a summary, the problem/need they are targeting, a general description of the solution (without disclosing confidential information), the potential of the solution, and an outline of current scaling challenges.